ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/UDPSocket.md

 The UDPSocket class provides the ability to send packets of data over UDP, using the `sendto` and `recvfrom` member functions.
 Packets can be lost or arrive out of order, so we suggest using a [TCPSocket](/docs/v5.6/reference/tcpsocket.html) when you require guaranteed delivery.

 The constructor takes in the NetworkStack pointer to open the socket on the specified NetworkInterface.
-If NetworkStack is not passed in the constructor, then you must call `open` to initialize the socket.
+If the NetworkStack pointer does not pass in the constructor, then you must call `open` to initialize the socket.

 ### UDPSocket class reference